-The AU School of Communication master of arts in Journalism and Public Affairs prepares you for a career as a news and information professional.
+The AU School of Communication MA in Journalism and Public Affairs prepares you for a career as a news and information professional.
 You'll focus your program studies in one of three areas: Investigative Journalism, Broadcast Journalism, or International Journalism.
 We partner with top media outlets and changemaking nonprofit news organizations to offer several prestigious fellowships.
 SOC is home to the Investigative Reporting Workshop (IRW), an independent, nonprofit newsroom that pairs graduate students with professional reporters and editors to produce stories that examine government and corporate accountability.
 Recent reporting and co-publishing partners include The Washington Post, The Fresno Bee, The Tampa Bay Times, Public Health Watch, WAMU in Washington and WWNO in New Orleans.
 IRW interns and fellows worked from 2009-2021 on 15 co-productions with PBS FRONTLINE.

 In The Washington Post Practicum, graduate students selected in a competitive process each spring, spend as long as a year in a class that takes them inside the investigative team of one of the nation's leading newspapers.
 Students work along side Post reporters and a Pulitzer Prize-winning SOC faculty member John Sullivan, to learn how to research, write and fact check major investigative stories.
 Students in the practicum have worked on teams that have won the Pulitzer Prize.